tpberntsen/curves/README.md

 #### Build Prerequisites
 The following are required on the host machine in order for the build to run.
 * The .NET Core SDK.
-Check [global.json file](global.json) for the version necessary, taking into account [the matching rules used](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json#matching-rules).
+Check the [global.json file](global.json) for the version necessary, taking into account [the matching rules used](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json#matching-rules).
 * The Python interpretter, accessible by being in a file location in the PATH environment variable.
 Version 3.6 is used, although other 3.x versions might work.
 * The following Python packages installed:
     * virtualenv.